TeRRa HeAvEn Eco-Arts

 Welcome to T.H.E.A.
 (The House of Earth Arts)

-We believe children learn best through hands-on experiences, curiosity, and relationship: with materials, with each other, and with the natural world.
+We believe children learn best through hands-on experiences, curiosity and relationship: with materials, with each other and with the natural world.

 What We Learn at T.H.E.A.

-At T.H.E.A., students explore:
+At T.H.E.A. students of all ages explore:

-Drawing, painting, sculpture, and mixed media
+Drawing, painting, sculpture and mixed media

 Nature-based art and outdoor learning